kartikver15gr8/WEB3-For-All/README.md

+# IDEs Over You Can Build🥌
+## IDE platforms:

+### 1. Remix

+[Remix](https://remix.ethereum.org/) is a free and open-source online IDE for developing Solidity on Ethereum or other blockchains that support the EVM.
+Remix is well-liked since it supports the complete software development lifecycle and enables users to get started quickly.

+It's features:

+- It solely supports browsers
+- It comes with a nice compiler
+- Server-side components are not found with it
+- You can easily build Ethereum contracts using Solidity with it.

+### 2. ETHFiddle

+[EthFiddle](https://ethfiddle.com/) is a 2017-released, Loom Network-powered online Solidity IDE.
+EthFiddle's user-friendly interface makes it easy for programmers to create, test, and debug smart contracts online for free.

+It's features:

+- It enables users to readily give out Solidity code snippets among their loved ones.
+- It also gives you the opportunity to check out the web for nice code snippets.

+### 3. Yakindu

+[Yakindu](https://marketplace.eclipse.org/content/yakindu-solidity-tools) is a free, Eclipse-based IDE for creating Ethereum and Solidity smart contracts.
+Yakindu is still used as an open-source IDE and was developed in 2017 by itemis AG.
+Yakindu offers a wide range of capabilities, including code completion, live validation, code navigation, templates, semantic highlighting, Solidity compiler integration, and much more.
+Its straightforward user interface is comparable to the Eclipse IDE's, making it recognisable to current users.

+It's features:

+- Live validation.
+- It offers code completion.
+- Integration of code compiler.
+- Semantic highlighting.
+- Code navigation.

+### 4. Embark

+[Embark](https://framework.embarklabs.io/) consists of a suite of developer tools on a command line interface (CLI) for building decentralised applications (dApps).
+Beyond the framework, its developer environment offers a one-stop shop for the decentralised application lifecycle.

+It's feature:

+- Embark is a framework offers you another option of a software that can be used to create.
+- Test and deploy applications.

 # Codes👨‍💻
 I've written these codes in solidity.
 These contracts contain some basic insights about solidity and how we can use it effectively.<br>